ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 The {{site.data.keyword.cloud}} for VMware® Regulated Workloads instance is a single regional deployment, which includes a number of High Availability (HA) and business continuity features.
 However, this single regional design does not address Disaster Recovery (DR).

 DR is defined as a plan to recover critical business systems and normal operations if a catastrophic disaster occurs.
 For example, a major weather event, a cyberattack, or another cause of significant downtime.
-Key concepts that differentiate DR from HA include: policy-based management, non-disruptive testing, and automated orchestration.
+Key concepts that differentiate DR from HA include: policy-based management, nondisruptive testing, and automated orchestration.

-{{site.data.keyword.cloud_notm}} provides three tiers of regions: multizone regions (MZR), single-zone regions (SZR), and data centers.
+{{site.data.keyword.cloud_notm}} provides three tiers of regions: multizone regions (MZRs), single campus MZRs, and data centers.

 * Multizone regions - Three or more zones that are independent from each other to ensure that single failure events affect only a single zone.
 Regions in the Americas include `us-south` hosted in Dallas and `us-east` hosted in Washington DC.
-For more information about all regions in Americas, Europe, and Asia Pacific, see [Multizone regions](/docs/overview?topic=overview-locations#mzr-table).
+For more information about all regions in Americas, Europe, and Asia Pacific, see [Multizone regions (MZR)](/docs/overview?topic=overview-locations#table-mzr).
-* Single-zone regions - Single-zone regions are `sg-sng-01` in Singapore and `in-che-1` in Chennai and consist of a single availability zone.
-For more information, see [Single-zone regions](/docs/overview?topic=overview-locations#szr-table).
+* Single campus multizone region - Single campus MZRs contain three availability zones in different sections of the same building or within multiple buildings on a campus where the power, cooling, networking, and physical security dependencies overlap but are not identical between any two availability zones.
+For more information, see [Single campus MZRs](/docs/overview?topic=overview-locations#single-campus-mzr).
 * Data centers - More than 50 data centers exist around the world, including MON01 in Montreal, AMS02 in Amsterdam, and MEL01 Melbourne.
 For more information about all data centers, see [Data centers](/docs/overview?topic=overview-locations#data-centers).
 For more information about the data centers in which VMware Solutions can be deployed, see [IBM Cloud data center availability](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning#vc_planning-dc-availability).

 The focus of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads DR design has the following specifications.